NubTheFatMan/nubs_safe_zones/README.md

 * Add a zone preview and even placing multiple zones before uploading to the server.
 * I'd like to figure out a way to optimize nearby/intersecting zones by merging them with the feature above.
 This may be cut.
 * I want to make the HUD showing which zones you are in customizable.
 Could be moved/docked to a separate part of the screen, background could be transparent and/or blurry, and even recolored.
+* For the steam workshop, figure out why the materials aren't sending to the client if the server isn't using this github repo.